Explore holidays in Pollença & Puerto Pollença

 A fishing village resort with four beaches: the first Cala Barques, the largest Cala Molins, the smallest, Cala Clara, and Cala Carbo at the far end – the only one with pebbles not sand.

-A 15-minute drive from Pollença and about an hour’s country walk from Puerto Pollença.
+A 15-minute drive from Pollença or an hour's country walk from Puerto Pollença.

 There are plenty of facilities and restaurants nearby and all the beaches share the same turquoise waters and backdrop of dramatic cliffs.
 It’s a popular spot for divers too.